thisisnic/blog-code/content/post/2022-04-15-customising-pkgdown-with-a-version-selector/index.md

 tags: []
 ---

-One of the things I've been working on lately is implementing a version for the Arrow pkgdown site, so that users can browse to previous versions of the documentation.
+One of the things I've been working on lately is implementing a version selector for the Arrow pkgdown site, so that users can browse to previous versions of the documentation.
 In this post, I discuss the problem and the implemented solution.

 ## The problem